AlexRibeiro95/Project_InstacartCostumerBehaviour/README.md

 - Develop and implement features such as special weekend deals or notifications to encourage orders during identified peak times.

 ![Data Visualization](Visualizations/barplot2ndHypothesis.png)
+*Bar Plot showing the distribution of number of orders through the week days*

 ![Data Visualization](Visualizations/GroupedPlot2ndHypothesis.png)
+*Grouped Bar Plot illustrating the distribution of orders on the weekend per hour*

 ### **3️⃣ hypothesis - Identify Customer Loyalty**